Art in Sonoma County

 Santa Rosa Arts Center

-February 7 through March 30, Black and White
+Through March 30, Black and White

 An exhibit of paintings, photography and fine art printmaking using only blacks, whites and grays by Sonoma County artists.
 Without the complexities of working in color, artists are free to experiment with form, texture and even symbolic meaning.